It requires a lot of intelligence to be wrong all the time.

 How does meditation help?

 Quality of life depends on the quality of decisions you make.
-And quality of decisions depends on quality of questions asked.
-Quality of questions depends on the quality of thinking.
+And the quality of decisions depends on the quality of questions asked.
+The quality of questions depends on the quality of thinking.
 Meditation helps improve the quality of thinking.

 Meditation is sitting back and reminding the self about your inner beauty, your inner treasure.

 Deep and significant learning happens only as a result of reflection.
 Reflection is not possible without a question.
 Great sages, scientists, and leaders always spent time reflecting on themselves and on situations.
 Reflecting on questions.
 Whether the question is from an external or internal source that deep reflection causes significant learning.
 It helps to create the space to evaluate various alternatives dispassionately.
 It improves your ability to appreciate and accept.

 When you meditate it helps develop non-judgmental awareness and improve your decision-making.
 Become non-judgemental, don’t get carried away, detach yourself from the situation.
 Focus on the facts of the situation and not on the story you are telling yourself about the facts.
 When the focus is on the story you get upset.
 When the focus is on facts you think about better solutions.
 This non-judgmental awareness helps you to shift your focus from the story you are telling yourself to the fact in the situation.

 Meditation helps you to let go.
 When you fail it helps you accept that you failed but also helps you understand that you are not a failure.
 You can always learn and improve.

 Meditation helps you take control of yourself.
 Take charge of your inner self before becoming in charge at your workplace.

 In your pursuit of asking wrong questions that what more do you need, you forget what you already have.
 Take some time to ask yourself – what are the ten things that I feel grateful for in my life right now?